MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise-deploy.md

 ![eMCC img23](images/emcc23.png)

-### Common Issues
+## Common Issues

 #### PowerShell issues

-If you're seeing errors similar to this: “The term ‘Get-Something’ isn't recognized as the name of a cmdlet, function, script file, or operable program.”
+If you're seeing errors similar to this: "The term 'Get-Something' isn't recognized as the name of a cmdlet, function, script file, or operable program."

 1. Ensure you're running Windows PowerShell version 5.x.

-2. Run \$PSVersionTable and ensure you’re running version 5.x and *not version 6 or 7*.
+1. Run \$PSVersionTable and ensure you're running version 5.x and *not version 6 or 7*.

-3. Ensure you have Hyper-V enabled:
+1. Ensure you have Hyper-V enabled:

     **Windows 10:** [Enable Hyper-V on Windows 10](/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v)